- Join us as we change the future of healthcare in Southern NZ (Permanent 1.0 FTE negotiable)

 About the role

-We are seeking an Ophthalmologist that knows the New Zealand health system intricately and the constraints we face within ophthalmology – so we welcome applications from a forward thinking, innovative ophthalmologist that loves challenges and working in a busy department.
+We are seeking an Ophthalmologist that knows the New Zealand health system intricately and the constraints we face within ophthalmology - so we welcome applications from a forward thinking, innovative ophthalmologist that loves challenges and working in a busy department.
 This role is primarily based in Dunedin but some travel across the Southern District is expected.
-You will be expected to participate in the on call roster, routine ophthalmology clinics, theatre and some outreach clinics.
-You will also need to be flexible with your scheduling.
+You will be expected to participate in the on-call roster, routine ophthalmology clinics, theatre and some outreach clinics.
+You will also need to be flexible with your schedule.
 You must have completed your specialist training and be eligible or already hold vocational registration with the New Zealand Medical Council.

 - Eligibility for vocational registration with the Medical Council of New Zealand